 In addition I used about 15 Omron Buttons from RS, 10 Sanwa Arcarde Buttons from DJ TechTools and 2 Alps Encoder with button.

 Then I started to design the PCBs.
-All PCBs are designed and etched by myself.
-I’ve been using Fritzing for almost all of the Boards (exept for one where I used Eagle, but I don’t really like Eagle…)
+All PCBs are designed and etched by myself, although it should be added here that I was 15 at the time, and this was my first PCB project ever.
+I’ve been using Fritzing for almost all of the Boards (exept for one where I used Eagle)

 Then I had to think about how to mount the boards in case.
 At first I’ve tried to use wood as well but that turned out to be quite bad, so I bought some aluminum stand-offs and used them.